Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: -cycles on a cylinder

 Suppose that $G$ contains a face $C=v_1v_2\ldots v_k$ of length $k\ge 7$.
 We may assume that $v_1$ is an internal vertex.
 Let $G'$ be the graph obtained from $G$ by identifying $v_1$ with $v_3$ to a vertex $v$.
 Consider a cycle $K'\subseteq G'$ of length at most $4$ that does not appear in $G$.
 Such a cycle corresponds to a cycle $K$ in $G$ of length at most $6$, obtained by replacing $v$ by $v_1v_2v_3$.
 Since $v_1$ is an internal vertex, $v_2$ cannot be a ring vertex of degree two.
 It follows that $K$ does not bound a face and it is non-contractible by Theorem~\ref{thm-planechar}.
 Therefore, all $(\le\!4)$-cycles in $G'$ are non-contractible.
 Furthermore, every $3$-coloring of $G'$ extends to a $3$-coloring of $G$, and we obtain a contradiction with the minimality of $G$.
 Therefore, each face of $G$ has length at most $6$.

 Suppose that $G$ contains a face $C=v_1v_2\ldots v_6$ of length $6$.
 We can assume that $v_1$ is an internal vertex.
 If $v_3$ or $v_5$ is an internal vertex, then let $G'$ be the graph obtained from $G$ by identifying $v_1$, $v_3$ and $v_5$ to a single vertex.
 As in the previous paragraph, we obtain a contradiction.
 It follows that $v_3$ and $v_5$ are ring vertices, and by a symmetrical argument, two of $v_2$, $v_4$ and $v_6$ are ring vertices.
 If $v_2$ is internal, then since the distance between $R_1$ and $R_2$ is at least two, we can assume that $V(R_1)=\{v_3,v_4,v_5,v_6\}$, and thus $v_3$ and $v_6$ are adjacent.
 In this situation, we consider the graph obtained from $G$ by identifying $v_1$ with $v_5$ and $v_2$ with $v_4$ (which is isomorphic to $G-\{v_4,v_5\}$, and thus contains no contractible $(\le\!4)$-cycles), and again obtain a contradiction with the minimality of $G$.
 Thus $v_2$ is not internal, and by symmetry, $v_6$ is not internal either.
 Therefore, $v_4$ is internal and $v_2$ and $v_6$ are ring vertices.
 Since the distance between $R_1$ and $R_2$ is at least two, we may assume that $v_2=a_2$, $v_3=a_3$, $v_5=b_4$ and $v_6=b_1$.
 We apply Theorem~\ref{thm-planechar} to the $10$-cycle $B=a_1a_2v_1b_1b_2b_3b_4v_4a_3a_4$.
 The case (b) is excluded by (\ref{cl-no53}), thus either $B$ is not induced or (a) holds.
 If $B$ is not induced, then its chord joins $v_1$ with $v_4$.
-However, then the precolorings $\psi$ of the rings that do not extend to $3$-colorings of $G$ satisfy $\psi(a_2)=\psi(b_4)$, and we can set $H$ to be the graph consisting of $R_1$, $R_2$ and the edge between $a_2$ and $b_4$.
-Therefore, $B$ is an induced cycle and $G-V(B)$ is a tree $F$ with at most two vertices.
+By Lemma~\ref{lem:diskcritical} and Theorem~\ref{thm-planechar}, we conclude that $G$ is the graph consisting of $R_1$, $R_2$, the paths $a_2v_1b_1$ and $b_4v_4a_3$, and the edge $v_1v_4$.
+Observe that every precoloring $\psi$ of the rings that does not extend to a $3$-coloring of $G$ satisfies $\psi(a_2)=\psi(b_4)$.
+Therefore, $G$ is subsumed by the basic graph $H$ consisting of $R_1$, $R_2$ and the edge between $a_2$ and $b_4$.
+If $B$ is an induced cycle, then by (a), $G-V(B)$ is a tree $F$ with at most two vertices.
 If $F$ has only one vertex $w$, then $w$ cannot be adjacent to both $v_1$ and $v_4$, hence one of these vertices has degree two, which is a contradiction.
 If $V(F)=\{x,y\}$, then since $v_1$ and $v_4$ have degree at least three, we can assume that $x$ is adjacent to $v_1$ and $a_4$ and $y$ is adjacent to $b_2$ and $v_4$.
 However, by identifying $v_1$ with $b_4$ and $v_4$ with $a_2$, we obtain a graph isomorphic to the graph $B_5$ of Figure~\ref{fig-basic}, which subsumes $G$.
-Therefore, \claim{cl-all5}{all internal faces of $G$ have length $5$.}
+Therefore, \claim{cl-all5}{all faces of $G$ have length $5$.}

 Together with Lemma~\ref{lem:diskcritical} and Theorem~\ref{thm-planechar}, this implies that

 \claim{cl-no67}{$G$ contains no contractible cycles of length $6$ or $7$, and the disk bounded by any contractible $8$-cycle $K$ of $G$ consists of two $5$-faces separated by a chord of $K$.}